 You can’t overseed a weedy lawn in the summer when all of your weeds are mature and growing vigorously.
 You’ll be wasting your time and money if you try that.

-The best times to overseed your lawn are early spring (when soil temperatures are consistently above 55 degreees Fahrenheit) and early-mid autumn.
+For cool season lawns, the best times to overseed your lawn are early spring (when soil temperatures are consistently above 55 degreees Fahrenheit) and early-mid autumn.

 The time of year when you overseed your weedy lawn will depend upon why you’re doing it in the first place.